Frequently Asked Questions

 Food and drink

 We know that children with Autism and other Neurodivergent conditions often have safe foods.
 We therefore ask that parents/carers provide a packed lunch for the day.
 The club will provide AM and PM snack.
 We are a nut free environment.
+Children who are eligible for free school meals – please discuss this with staff during referral process.

 What sorts of activities will be available at the club?